-In this regime, one approach to extracting the EOS is based on comparisons of measurements from low-energy heavy-ion collisions to simulations using hadronic transport models (see, e.g.,~\cite{Danielewicz:2002pu}); here, the approximate collision energy range considered is $0.15 ~ \txt{GeV} \leq E_{\txt{kin}} \leq 10 ~ \txt{GeV}$, or equivalently $1.95~\rm{GeV} \leq \snn \leq 4.7~\rm{GeV}$, where $E_{\txt{kin}}$ is the kinetic beam energy in the fixed-target frame and $\snn$ is the center-of-mass collision energy.
+In this regime, one approach to extracting the EOS is based on comparisons of measurements from low-energy heavy-ion collisions to simulations using hadronic transport models (see, e.g.,~\cite{Danielewicz:2002pu}); here, the approximate collision energy range considered is $0.15~\txt{GeV} \leq E_{\txt{kin}} \leq 10~\txt{GeV/nucleon}$, or equivalently $1.95~\rm{GeV} \leq \snn \leq 4.7~\rm{GeV}$, where $E_{\txt{kin}}$ is the incident kinetic energy per nucleon (excluding the rest mass) in the fixed-target frame and $\snn$ is the center-of-mass collision energy\footnote{Explicitly, $E_{\rm{kin}}$ and $\sqrt{s_{\rm{NN}}}$ are related to each other through $E_{\rm{kin}} = E_{\rm{lab}} - m_N = \infrac{(\sqrt{s_{\rm{NN}}})^2}{(2m_N)} - 2m_N$, where $E_{\rm{lab}}$ is the (total, i.e., including mass) energy of an incident nucleon.}.
 This approach, of course, implicitly assumes that hadrons are the correct degrees of freedom, which may be questioned given the high values of $T$ recently measured by the HADES experiment at $\sqrt{s_{\txt{NN}}} = 2.4 ~ \txt{GeV}$~\cite{HADES:2019auv}.
 Additionally, the heavy-ion EOS extracted in~\cite{Danielewicz:2002pu} (in the $T=0$ limit) appears to be in tension with the significantly stiffer EOS that may be required to support heavy neutron stars (NS)~\cite{Fattoyev:2020cws}.
 In a different approach, ideal hydrodynamic simulations using an EOS derived from a model with a transition between hadronic and quark degrees of freedom also appears to reasonably describe low-energy ($1 ~\txt{AGeV} \leq E_{\txt{kin}} \leq 10 ~ \txt{AGeV}$, or equivalently $2.3~\rm{GeV}\leq \snn \leq 4.7~\rm{GeV}$) flow measurements~\cite{Spieles:2020zaa}.